 Your logo is important, but sometimes the logos of your business partners and affiliates are even more important to those becoming aware of your brand for the first time.
 You don’t need to do any design work yourself; just ask your partners for a hi-res .jpeg of their logos and you can stick them on your marketing collateral to really add authority and emphasis to your messaging.

 13. Email newsletters

-Newsletters are your digital magazines, the way you stay in contact with email subscribers.
+Newsletters are the linchpins of email marketing.
+Think of them as your digital magazines, the way you stay in contact with email subscribers.
 Include graphical components like images, CTAs and border formatting along with a few clickable hyperlinks to your blogs or gated assets.